TimeToogo/Pinq.Demo.Sql/Source/Providers/README.md

 represents a database table, so the implementation, [`TableSourceInfo`](TableSourceInfo.php), contains the table name and some other fields required for some queries.

-In this case, mapping the queries to another dedicated query DSL (MySql), the package extends specialized query providers under the `Pinq\Providers\DSL` namespace which delegates the query compilation to a separate class implementing `IQueryCompilerConfiguration`/`IRepositoryCompilerConfiguration` (as we are implementing
+In this case, mapping the queries to another dedicated query DSL (MySQL), the package extends specialized query providers under the `Pinq\Providers\DSL` namespace which delegates the query compilation to a separate class implementing `IQueryCompilerConfiguration`/`IRepositoryCompilerConfiguration` (as we are implementing